bunnyian/hugbot/README.md

 <img width="333" alt="Screen Shot 2024-01-21 at 12 52 11 PM" src="https://github.com/bunnyian/hugbot/assets/93463679/e9894db3-80a9-40a1-af6d-94b0bd2b817a">

 # Usage
-1. Upload the robotcontrol.ino file to the arduino.
+1. Upload the robotcontrol.ino file to the Arduino Uno.
-2. Run is_happy.py on your computer, from the hugbot directory.
+2. Run is_happy.py on your computer, from the ``hugbot`` directory.

 And that's it!!
 Happy hugging :sunglasses: